 - 1. Go to Program > Receiver Hosts. - 2.
 To retrieve existing programming from the receiver, select Retrieve. - 3.
 In Host Number, enter the host number.
-The default is 1. - 4.
+Default is 1. - 4.
 In Host Name, enter a name for the receiver host.
-The max is 16 characters. - 5.
+Max is 16 characters. - 5.
 In Host Type, select a type.
-The default is Primary. - 6.
+Default is Primary. - 6.
 In Port Type, select a communication port type.
-The default is Serial. - 7.
+Default is Serial. - 7.
 In Start Character, select a character to precede all host messages.
-The default is None. - 8.
+Default is None. - 8.
 To enable CRC error checking on each message sent to the host, select Use CRC. - 9.
-To enable numbering of messages sent to the host (1-99), select Use Sequence.

-- 10. In Test Interval (Minutes), enter the number of minutes between message tests.
-The valid range is 1-60.
-The default is 1 minute. - 11.
-In Acknowledge Timeout, enter the number of seconds that a receiver should wait for an acknowledgment before re-sending the message.
-The valid range is 1-15.
-The default is 3 seconds. - 12.
-In Retries to Failure, enter the number of retries allowed without acknowledgment before entering a failed state.
+To enable numbering of messages sent to the host (1-99), select Use Sequence. - 10.In Test Interval (Minutes), enter the number of minutes between message tests.
+Range is 1-60.
+Default is 1 minute. - 11.In Acknowledge Timeout, enter the number of seconds that a receiver should wait for an acknowledgment before re-sending the message.
+Range is 1-15.
+Default is 3 seconds. - 12.In Retries to Failure, enter the number of retries allowed without acknowledgment before entering a failed state.
 Retry number includes the initial message sent to the host.
-The valid range 1-15.
-The default is 3. - 13.
-In Line Number Length, enter the number of digits used to report the receiver signal line number.
-The valid range is 0-2.
-The default is 0. - 14.
+Range 1-15.
+Default is 3. - 13.In Line Number Length, enter the number of digits used to report the receiver signal line number.
+Range is 0-2.
+Default is 0. - 14.
 To send the system options to the receiver, select Send. - 15.
 Select OK.

-6.3 Receiver Status
+5.2.5 Receiver Status